TheMrityunjayPathak/SQLforDataScience/README.md

 ## Notebook List

-Here is a list of Jupyter notebooks included in this repository :
+Here is a list of Jupyter Notebooks included in this repository :

 - [SQL Basics](https://www.kaggle.com/code/themrityunjaypathak/sql-for-data-science-day-1)